-- The power pack is a lithium ion power system.
-While it does require charging, it does not require maintenance. - The power pack should be kept away from excessive heat.
-The lithium ion cells should not get above 160°F (71°C).
-Do not store in a hot trailer or leave the power pack in direct sunlight. - Only an authorized service agent is qualified to have access to the power pack's interior. - Dispose of the power pack according to your state and local laws.
+- 1. The power pack is a lithium ion power system.
+While it does require charging, it does not require maintenance. - The power pack should be kept away from extremes of temperature.
+To maximize the life of the power pack, avoid leaving it parked in direct sunlight or parked/stored in an area with an ambient temperature below -4°F (-20°C) or above 95°F (35°C) for an extended period. - 3.
+Only an authorized service agent is qualified to have access to the power pack's interior.

+- 4. Dispose of the power pack according to your state and local laws.
 It is encouraged that the power pack be recycled rather than disposed of in landfills. - 5.
 Please contact Zero at support@zeromotorcycles.com or locate a recycling center in your area.